-Filthy America…It’s Beautiful features several respected producers, recruiting the musical talents of Dame Grease, Pete Rock and long time collaborator, DJ Premier amongst others.
+Filthy America…It’s Beautiful features, several respected producers, recruiting the musical talents of Dame Grease, Pete Rock and long-time collaborator, DJ Premier amongst others.
 The album also features a relatively minimal cast of guest performers, featuring performances from Mobb Deep, Fetty Wap and Gucci Mane as well as InfaRed and Dyce Payne who make appearances throughout the album’s run time.
-The LOX shine brightest when they return to their roots and stick to their New York essence.
-Highlights from the album such as the DJ Premier produced ‘Move Forward’ is a gritty, boom-bap induced return to the group’s genesis that invoke memories of the group’s hey-day back in the late 90’s.
+The LOX shines brightest when they return to their roots and stick to their New York essence.
+Highlights from the album such as the DJ Premier produced ‘Move Forward’ is a gritty, boom-bap induced return to the group’s genesis that invokes memories of the group’s hey-day back in the late ’90s.
 It’s tracks like this on the album where The LOX truly astound and sound the most comfortable over.
-While much of the production throughout the album tries it best to blend The LOX’s hard-nosed, in your face, no nonsense rhyme delivery with that of contemporary production styles, Premier sticks to his classic, signature, time tested style of chopped dusty samples, scratched hooks and grimy, pounding drums that is explicitly made for the streets and unapologetically New York.
+While much of the production throughout the album tries it best to blend The LOX’s hard-nosed, in your face, no-nonsense rhyme delivery with that of contemporary production styles, Premier sticks to his classic, signature, time tested style of chopped dusty samples, scratched hooks and grimy, pounding drums that is explicitly made for the streets and unapologetically New York.
 A welcomed move, given that in recent years much of New York’s current and upcoming crop of artists have been crafting music that sounds more like it came out of Houston or Atlanta rather than the 5 boroughs.
-Another stand out cut is the album’s title track, ‘Filthy America’ produced by Pete Rock, another staple in New York Hip-Hop.
-Rock supplies hauntingly subdued production, laced with rhodes keys and crisp drums, while Sheek, Styles and Jada through the course of a mock trial explore the systematic injustices and double standards young Black men and greater Black America has historically and still continues to suffer at the hands of United States ‘justice’ system.
-The song is without a doubt one of a few highlights on the album and showcases The LOX at their best when the crew takes a break from the braggadocio and decadence that dominates a majority of the album to address serious, real world issues and societal ills.
+Another standout cut is the album’s title track, ‘Filthy America’ produced by Pete Rock, another staple in New York Hip-Hop.
+Rock supplies hauntingly subdued production, laced with Rhodes keys and crisp drums, while Sheek, Styles, and Jada through the course of a mock trial explore the systematic injustices and double standards young Black men and greater Black America has historically and still continues to suffer at the hands of United States ‘justice’ system.
+The song is without a doubt one of a few highlights on the album and showcases The LOX at their best when the crew takes a break from the braggadocio and decadence that dominates a majority of the album to address serious, real-world issues and societal ills.

 At the end of the day, Filthy America…It’s Beautiful is more disappointing than it is bad.
-It it bad?
+Is it bad?
 Yes, there are certainly moments that definitely are.
 Is it the worst album to come out this year?
 No, of course not.
-But as a studio album the record is easily the worst that the trio has ever put out.
+But as a studio album, the record is easily the worst that the trio has ever put out.
 At a run time of 39 minutes long (not including the two skits), Filthy America…It’s Beautiful is a mixed bag that displays small, but ever so brief glimpses of promise that either never pan out or go completely nowhere.
-This is made even more disappointing by the fact that the group has proven that they can still make great music, even their ‘throw away’ tracks showed promise and made powerful statements.
-It’s hopeful that sooner, rather than later Sheek Louch, Styles P and Jadakiss reunite once again and assemble the right cast to craft a proper follow up LOX record with the proper production, devoid of needless filler and pointless guest features.
+This is made even more disappointing by the fact that the group has proven that they can still make great music, even their ‘throw-away’ tracks showed promise and made powerful statements.
+It’s hopeful that sooner, rather than later Sheek Louch, Styles P, and Jadakiss reunite once again and assemble the right cast to craft a proper follow-up LOX record with the proper production, devoid of needless filler and pointless guest features.
 Until then, unless you’re truly a die-hard LOX fan, this is one record you can pass by.

 Filthy America…It’s Beautiful is available in stores now to purchase & to stream on Tidal, Spotify, Apple Music & iTunes.